PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 silently discarded, unless `debug` is active, see atomdns-global(7) for details.
 The class is `IN` and can't be overriden.

 The server will reply with minimal responses by default.
+The _dbsqlite_ handler will _never_ write to the database.

 The schema used is: